lars-derichter/study-smarter-with-ai-for-programmers/slides.md

 ## LLM

-- **Large Language Model**: An AI model trained on massive amounts of text data (basically all of the internet).
+- **Large Language Model**: An AI model trained on massive amounts of text data from books, websites, and other sources.
 - Learns patterns in language: grammar, facts, reasoning, and even coding patterns.

 ---